Factsheet on industrial action by Unite the Union in the waste service

 Who is in charge of negotiations?

-Council officers are leading the negotiations on behalf of the Managing Director.
+The Managing Director and a team of senior officers are leading the negotiations on behalf of the Council.

 Are former WRCOs losing £8,000 a year?

-No. Claims that 150 former WRCOs could lose £8,000 a year in pay are incorrect.
+No. Claims that 171 former WRCOs could lose £8,000 a year in pay is incorrect.
 We have made an offer that means none of them need lose any money.
 The reality is that the number of former WRCOs that could lose the maximum amount (just over £6,000) is 17 people, they will have pay protection for six months in line with council policy.

 Why has there been an uneven collection of waste across the city during the strike?